FAQ

 Day 4: The Shift

-The actual Vipassana technique is introduced.
+Vipassana proper is introduced.
 This brings renewed energy and purpose.
-The body scan gives you something concrete to work with.
 Many people describe Day 4 as the turning point of the course.

 The practice deepens.
 You have good sittings and difficult ones.
-Emotions may surface — tears, anger, grief, joy, all without obvious trigger.
-This is normal.
-The technique is working with material stored deep in the body-mind.
+Emotions may surface (tears, anger, grief, joy, all without obvious trigger).
+This is normal, and addressed by the assistant teacher during the course.

 Some people experience profound stillness and clarity.
-Others face intense emotional purification.
-Both are valid experiences.
-The key is equanimity regardless of what arises.
+Others face intense emotional difficulty.
+Both are valid experiences and are addressed by the assistant teacher as they arise.

 Day 10: Relief and Connection

 Silence lifts.
-Talking again is overwhelming — everyone has been through an intense shared experience.
-There's laughter, tears, and connection.
-The metta practice provides a gentle ending.
+Talking again is overwhelming; everyone has been through an intense shared experience.
+There is laughter, tears, and connection.
+Metta provides a gentle ending.
 You leave the next morning.

 The Evening Discourses